 The Demon under the Microscope: from battlefield hospitals to nazi labs, one doctor’s heroic search for the world’s first miracle drug by Thomas Hager.
 This book is another remarkable book of Hager with vivid and very entertaining stories.
-A series of interconnected events makes the emergence of the first successful synthetic “miracle” antibiotic, an epic description.
-A nice blend of sad stories involving nasty Nazis, a Nobel prize winner placed in jail, scooped scientific data and an amazing toxic issue not of the antibiotic (that changed regulation of drugs ) are among many others.
-This highly recommended book is an easy reading and a small plunge in the history of drugs.
+A series of interconnected events makes the emergence of the first successful synthetic “miracle” antibiotic an epic description.
+A nice blend of sad stories involving nasty Nazis, a Nobel Prize winner placed in jail, scooped scientific data, and an amazing toxic issue not of the antibiotic (that changed regulation of drugs) are among many others.
+This highly recommended book is easy reading and a small plunge into the history of drugs.
 For more details watch this video (click here) or read other reviews (click here).

 Ten Drugs: How Plants, Powders, and Pills Have Shaped the History of Medicine by Thomas Hager.
-Another great book from this author, where reader dive into many historical cases and the origins of Pharmaceutical companies as well.
-Despite this book does not bring much of basic chemistry and or pharmacology, it provides well-written and appealing stories about a series of important medicines that changed our world.
-From the contribution of a Nobel prize put in prison to an unexpected explicit talk about impotence, vaccines, opium and more; it is a definitely worth reading.
-The “Dez drogas: As plantas, os pós e os comprimidos que mudaram a história da medicina” is the title of a Portuguese edition.
+Another great book from this author, where readers dive into many historical cases and the origins of pharmaceutical companies as well.
+Despite this book not bringing much of basic chemistry and/or pharmacology, it provides well-written and appealing stories about a series of important medicines that changed our world.
+From the contribution of a Nobel prize put in prison to an unexpected explicit talk about impotence, vaccines, opium, and more, it is definitely worth reading.
+“Dez drogas: As plantas, os pós e os comprimidos que mudaram a história da medicina” is the title of a Portuguese edition.
 For more details click here for Portuguese or English comments.

 The Code Breaker: Jennifer Doudna, Gene Editing, and the Future of the Human Race by Walter Isaacson.
-A must-read book telling us multiple exciting histories from DNA discovery to RNA and gene edition using CRISPR technology, focusing on Jennifer Doudna’s life.
-This book shows scientists as dedicated professionals but also human beings subjects to doubts and difficulties during a long journey.
-It is a well written book, but it may require some basic scientific knowledge to follow some chapters.
-Strongly suggested reading, which can be found also translated to Portuguese (A Decodificadora: Jennifer Doudna, Edição de Genes e o Futuro da Espécie Humana).
+A must-read book telling us multiple exciting histories from DNA discovery to RNA and gene editing using CRISPR technology, focusing on Jennifer Doudna’s life.
+This book shows scientists as dedicated professionals but also human beings subject to doubts and difficulties during a long journey.
+It is a well-written book, but it may require some basic scientific knowledge to follow some chapters.
+A strongly suggested reading, which can be found also translated to Portuguese (A Decodificadora: Jennifer Doudna, Edição de Genes e o Futuro da Espécie Humana).
 For more details click here for Portuguese or English comments.

 Curious Tales from Chemistry – the last alchemist in Paris, and other episodes by Lars Ohrstrom.
 A great book with exciting short stories involving chemistry along with anecdotes.
 Strongly suggested reading (see other details, and watch a video).

 The Alchemy of air – A Jewish Genius, a Doomed Tycoon, and the Scientific Discovery That Fed the World But Fueled the Rise of Hitler by Thomas Hager.
-A historic book describing the life and discoveries of Fritz Harber and Carls Bosch, a contribution to humankind and their role in Germany during the wars.
+A historic book describing the life and discoveries of Fritz Haber and Carl Bosch, a contribution to humankind and their role in Germany during the wars.
 Non-stopping reading and amazing stories (see other details).

 Eurekas and Euphorias: The Oxford Book of Scientific Anecdotes by Walter Gratzer.
 A must-read book, funny and exciting along with amazing short stories of discoveries and particularities about science and scientists.
-In one case how a Nobel prize winner dissolved his own gold medal to prevent nazis to get a hand on it, or the use of lithium by a scientist to figure out a left over soup.
+In one case, a Nobel prize winner dissolved his own gold medal to prevent Nazis from getting their hands on it, or the use of lithium by a scientist to figure out a leftover soup.
 A further description can be found elsewhere (click here).

 Aspirin: the story of a wonder drug by Diamuid Jeffreys.
 This book is a remarkable journey of many decades of incredible stories involving this drug.
 Beyond its discovery, synthesis and many applications found during these decades.
 How the Wars influenced manufactures and ethics for sales.
 A hallmark drug not only in the history of medicine but influencing the human history.
 A further description can be found elsewhere (click here).